TheAurange/manga-plus-chapter-tracker/README.md

 # manga-plus-chapter-tracker
 A userscript to help track your manga chapters automatically on Shueisha's Manga Plus website.
+Author: Aurange